dankelley/sliderules/sigthe/README.md

 ![Sketch of slide rule.](sigmat_idea.png)

-Figure 1 illustrates the idea for a linear slide rule[1].
+Figure 1 illustrates the idea for a linear slide rule.
 There are two sliding scales.
 The lower one has *σ*<sub>*t*</sub> on the bottom side and *S* on the top side.
 The upper one has *T* on the lower side.